Last Updated on July 17, 2022 by Luke Feldbrugge

 8. Repair Small Issues

 When buyers tour your home, they’ll be looking as much at the layout and overall size as they will the small details.
 To make your home look its best, you need to repair any minor issues that could impact buyer interest.
-Patch holes in walls, replace torn screens, fix leaky faucets and make sure all doors close and lock properly.
-These may seem like small things to you, but they can make a big difference in the minds of buyers.
+Patch holes in walls, replace torn screens, fix leaky faucets, and tighten handles.
+Make sure all doors and windows open and close easily, and lock properly.
+These may seem like small things, but they can make a big difference in the mind of buyers.

 You likely arranged your rooms based on the size of your furniture, the size of the room and what made you and your family most comfortable.
 But home staging is all about what makes the house look the best, not what’s most practical.
 Consider rearranging your space to maximize the appeal.
 This may mean removing a piece of furniture (particularly if it’s outdated or worn) to create more space.
 You can also pull an armchair and side table into a corner to create a reading nook, or move a small table from a bedroom to the front hallway to create a more welcoming entrance.

 This is one area where a home staging professional can really put their skills to work.
 They will look at your home and the space you have in a different way.
 Home stagers’ talent is to make a space appealing, fresh and inviting.
 It may cost a bit more money to have your home professionally staged, but it may help you get the price you want for your home.